Water

 Dr. Mohamed Hamyd Dawoud, Advisor - Environment Quality, Environment Quality, Environment Agency – Abu Dhabi

-Dr AlaEldin Idris Elhag, Water Resources Expert, Ministry of Energy & Infrastructure
+Dr. AlaEldin Idris Elhag, Water Resources Expert, Ministry of Energy & Infrastructure

-14:50 - 15:10 | Fireside talk: Water security – a technology approach
+14:55 - 15:20 | Fireside talk: Water security – a technology approach

 The second part of our focus on water security will discuss the role of new technologies.
 It will look at how we can better measure and predict water needs, and the benefits of more rapidly spotting water losses or theft across the network, such as by using AI in leak detection or smart metres for non-revenue water to cut losses.

-Stella Martin Beck, Senior Commercial Advisor, Green Energy Transition UAE & Qatar,
+Led by: Stella Martin Beck, Senior Commercial Advisor, Green Energy Transition UAE & Qatar,

 Consulate General of Denmark

-15:25 - 15:40 | Presentations: Innovation in water resource management
+15:20 - 16:10 | Presentations: Innovation in water resource management

 As we face unprecedented water challenges, innovative solutions are crucial.
 Technologies like remote sensing, the Internet of Things (IoT) and advanced computing allow complex water management models to emerge.
 Techniques such as water harvesting, water reuse, and smart water management transform our approach.
 These case studies will offer insights into efforts to innovate water provision.